Indian Polity / State Legislature

 - He should not hold any office of profit.

-- After getting nominated or elected, every member has to take oath or affirmation before the Governor or some person assigned by him.
+- After getting elected, every member has to take oath or affirmation before the Governor or some person assigned by him.
 Without taking oath,

 if he sits in the State Legislature, he has to pay a stipulated penalty for each day.